College Savings Options

 Brokerage Account

-A brokerage account is significantly different from the other three types that have been discussed.
-The account is opened by the parent or adult and the balance of the account can be used for any purpose.
+A brokerage account is significantly different from the other three types discussed.
+It is opened by a parent or adult, and the balance can be used for any purpose.
 There are no tax advantages to using this type of account; however, the main advantage it has over the other types of accounts is flexibility.
-Here are the advantages and disadvantages of a brokerage account:

 Advantages